君たちはどう生きるか [How Do Y’all Live?] aka The Boy and the Heron, Japan 2023. Directed and written by Miyazaki Hayao.

 (This post also appears, slightly abbreviated and in two parts, at my Instagram account betweendrafts.)

-Which, however, doesn’t mean that the original title is more comprehensible.
+Which, however, doesn’t mean that the original title makes more sense.
 How Do Y’all Live? is the title of a novel written by Yoshino Genzaburō, published in 1937.
 The book makes an appearance in the movie but has a completely different story, and Yoshino’s grandson himself—even after visiting Miyazaki together with his father—expressed bewilderment over this choice.

 Now, the movie itself.